MineoGames/MineoGames.github.io/_posts/2017-09-20-DUNGBEETLE_CLIP_RELEASE.md

 BREAKING NEWS!
 The musical clip of our video game DUNG BEETLE is released!

-Play Dung Beetle here at the price you want, (even free  ðŸ˜‰ ) https://gamejolt.com/games/DungBeetle/251581
+Play Dung Beetle here at the price you want, (even free  😉) <a href="https://gamejolt.com/games/DungBeetle/251581" target="_blank"> Clic to access the Gamejolt page</a>

 Be sure to suscribe to the youtube channel to dont miss the next videos